Simple holographic dual of the Maxwell-Cattaneo model & the fate of KMS symmetry for non-hydrodynamic modes: Holographic Schwinger-Keldysh effective action

 In order to derive the boundary effective action, we solve the bulk dynamics in the double Schwarzschild-AdS$_5$ spacetime, whose metric in the ingoing Eddington-Finkelstein (iEF) coordinate system is given by

-where $f(r) = 1- r_h^4/r^4$ and the holographic coordinate $r$ varies along the contour shown in Figure \ref{holo_contour}. \\ The radial contour in Figure \ref{holo_contour} is the gravity dual of the boundary SK closed time path, and has been proven efficient in obtaining the SK effective action.
+where $f(r) = 1- r_h^4/r^4$ and the holographic coordinate $r$ varies along the contour shown in Fig.~\ref{holo_contour}. \\ The radial contour in Fig.~\ref{holo_contour} is the gravity dual of the boundary SK closed time path, and has been proven efficient in obtaining the SK effective action.
 We will always assume the following gauge choice

 where a tilde is to denote the quantity in the Poincare patch.
 We split the bulk gauge field into a homogeneous background and a small perturbation

 The perturbation $\delta A_M$ satisfies a linear system of partial differential equations,